-Dubai is preparing for one of its biggest financial transformations yet.
-By the end of 2026, the emirate aims to make 90 percent of all payments cashless, as part of the Dubai Cashless Strategy.
+Dubai is undergoing one of its biggest financial transformations yet.
+By the end of 2026, the emirate aims to make 90 percent of all payments cashless as part of the Dubai Cashless Strategy — and for tourists, that shift changes how you plan, budget, and pay at every stage of your trip.

-The term “cashless” can be misleading.
+The word "cashless" can be misleading.
 Dubai is not abandoning money — it is changing how money moves.

 Instead of notes and coins, payments will increasingly be made via credit cards, debit cards, mobile wallets, and banking apps.
 Restaurants, taxis, hotels, attractions, and even government services are all being encouraged to prioritise digital payments.